victorkl400/victorkl400/README.md

 <br />
 <br />

-I'm a young developer with a passion for electronics and applications from Brazil 🇧🇷.
+I'm a young developer with a passion for electronics and DIY from Brazil 🇧🇷.

 - 🌱 I’m currently learning Rust
 - 💬 Ask me about anything [here](https://github.com/victorkl400/victorkl400/issues)